ayaadelhassan/Symphonia_Testing/README.md

 # Symphonia_Testing
-Automated Testing matrial for the Symphonia web and mobile application.
+Automated End To End Testing matrial for the Symphonia web and mobile application.
+Used Software:
+# Cypress
+for web application
+# Appium
+for mobile application
+# JMeter
+for stress testing